 After leaving the ridge of the Cohab Canyon, the Frying Pan trail descends for a bit across the floor of yet another valley.
 It’s not long before you start climbing again, but this time it’s the final extended ascent of the entire Frying Pan hike.

-We reached the Frying Pan trail summit after 2.7 miles / 4.4km and 3h15m of hiking.
+We reached the Frying Pan trail summit after 2.7 miles / 4.4 km and 3 hours 15 minutes of hiking.
 Our hiking pace was slower than usual due to the incline and all the fun rocks the kids wanted to climb the whole way up.

-The 360 degree views from the top of the Frying Pan Trail are a great reward for the climb up; you’ll also feel great knowing it’s all downhill hiking from here!
+The 360° views from the top of the Frying Pan Trail are a great reward for the climb up; you’ll also feel great knowing it’s all downhill hiking from here!

 The kids were so happy for this downhill section of the Frying Pan Trail that they literally ran through the forest.
 It was a rare stretch where they didn’t need a parent nearby for safety, so we were happy to let them loose.